Skip to content

 As a council we are committed to ensuring people are safe within our communities, and to work in ways to prevent risk, this includes modern slavery.
 We are committed to understanding and addressing modern slavery and human trafficking risks related to its business.

 Our Council Plan includes how we will protect vulnerable people from harm including monitoring data related to the risk of abuse and exploitation.
-Our Council Plan also recognises challenges within the local care sector, and we continue our commitment to commission in ways that will sustain a high-quality care market.
+It also recognises challenges within the local care sector, and we continue our commitment to commission in ways that will sustain a high-quality care market.
 This is echoed within our Corporate Procurement Strategy 2020-2025 and our Social Value in Procurement 2023-2025 policy statement which shares our vision and commitment to healthier, safer and more resilient communities.

-As a council we procure goods, services and work across commercial, health and social care, buildings and construction areas, at the centre of that activity is a focus upon understanding our market, products, suppliers and supply chains as well as our communities.
+As a council, we procure goods, services and work across commercial, health and social care, buildings and construction areas, at the centre of that activity is a focus upon understanding our market, products, suppliers and supply chains as well as our communities.

-This statement aims to outline our understanding of modern slavery and human trafficking and the steps in place to ensure we prevent its occurrence in the council's own business and in our communities.
+This statement aims to outline our understanding of modern slavery and human trafficking and the steps in place to ensure we prevent its occurrence in our own business and in our communities.
 It includes preventative measures that extend to our supply chains and our commitment to work with wider partnerships and networks and remaining informed of related legislation and guidance for this real and current issue.

 What we know about modern slavery and human trafficking